Vaccination Programs Policy

 Seasonal Influenza Vaccine Requirement

-According to the “Seasonal Influenza Vaccination Program” attachment within the UC Policy on Vaccination Programsall covered students, faculty, other academic appointees and staff are required to get vaccinated against influenza or opt out for the FY 2024-2025 .
-The deadline to provide this information to UCR is December 16, 2024.
+According to the “Seasonal Influenza Vaccination Program” attachment within the UC Policy on Vaccination Programs (link opens in a new tab) all covered students, faculty, other academic appointees and staff are required to get vaccinated against influenza or opt out for the FY 2025-2026 .
+The deadline to provide this information to UCR is December 01, 2025.

-By December 16, 2024, all UCR employees must submit an attestation indicating they have received the Influenza (Flu) vaccine or must submit a declination indicating they are choosing not to receive the vaccine.
+By December 01, 2025, all UCR employees must submit an attestation indicating they have received the Influenza (Flu) vaccine or must submit a declination indicating they are choosing not to receive the vaccine.
 Individuals who choose to decline the vaccine are not required to provide a reason for their declination.
-Log onto the employee patient portal Enterprise Health to complete your attestation or declination.
+Log onto the employee patient portal Enterprise Health (link opens in a new tab) to complete your attestation or declination.

 Clinical Staff and Faculty